 Step 4 – Fill in your week with different wellbeing activities, so you are doing something each day to look after yourself and maintain that life balance, including hobbies.
 See previous Tips for Wellbeing section.

 Step 5 – Lastly, slot in all those boring things you need to do in life ie cleaning the house, doing the grocery shopping, washing and ironing, commuting etc.

 Step 6 – Review your plan each week on a Friday to see if it needs to be tweaked.
 Remember, everything takes longer in your first study period, so you may need to lengthen some of your preparation sessions, if you find that you aren’t completing your scheduled activities each week.
 Everyone’s plans will look different as they are personalised to each individual’s life and priorities, but the most important thing to remember is to stick to the plan you create.

 A semester assessment planner is designed to be an organisation tool, so you can see all your major study commitments at a glance.

-Step 1 – Download and save the Semester Assessment Planner Template (DOCX, 286 KB) from the JCU Learning Centre website under the Getting Started section, and type your subject codes in each of the column headings provided.
+Step 1 – Download and save the Assessment Planner Template for your study period from the JCU Learning Centre website under the 'Planning and managing your time efficiently' section, and type your subject codes in each of the column headings provided.